-ACCEL (18-credit) program (students will receive one of the 3 standard diploma types):
+Below is a summary of the Option 4 ACCEL (18-credit) program (students will receive one of the 3 standard diploma types):

 Students who choose this option are only required to earn 18 credits.
-The core credits (Math, Language Arts, Social Sciences, and Science) are the same as the standard diploma types.
+The core credits (Math, Language Arts, Social Sciences, and Science) are the same as the standard Option 1 diploma types.
 These students do not have to earn a P.E. credit, the online course credit, and only need 3 elective credits.
 All other requirements are still in effect.

-Any student in grades 6-12 scoring a level 1 or 2 on FSA Reading Assessment must be screened using district-selected assessments.
-Students who pass the screeners will receive reading support within content area classes in order to fulfill their reading remediation requirement.
+Any student in grades 6-12 scoring a level 1 or 2 on FCAT 2.0/FSA Reading must be screened using district-selected assessments.
+Students who pass the screeners may be placed in a content area classroom with a NG CAR-PD trained teacher in order to fulfill their reading remediation requirement.
 Those students who do not pass the screeners must be placed in an intensive reading class.
+Note: A schools' ability to utilize the NG CAR-PD option is dependent upon the availability of teachers trained at each grade level and content area.

-Due to the blended model of instruction in secondary intensive reading classes (on-line and off-line learning), successful completion of a year-long intensive reading course satisfies the on-line course requirement for students.
-If a 9-12 grade student passes the FSA Reading Assessment re-take or earns a concordant score, (s)he must remain in the intensive reading course for the full year in order to satisfy the on-line course requirement.
-If a student has already met the on-line course requirement outside of the intensive reading course and passes the FSA Reading Assessment_or ACT/SAT in the fall, the student may exit intensive reading at the semester break.
+Due to the blended model of instruction in secondary intensive reading classes (on-line and offline learning), successful completion of a year-long intensive reading course satisfies the online course requirement for students.
+If a 9-12 grade student passes the FCAT 2.0 re-take or earns a concordant score, (s)he must remain in the intensive reading course for the full year in order to satisfy the on-line course requirement.
+If a student has already met the on-line course requirement outside of the intensive reading course and passes the FCAT 2.0 or ACT in the fall, the student may exit intensive reading at the semester break.